 “There are not many known or controllable risk factors for the disease,” explained Dr. Pemmaraju.
 “There are some families with hereditary or genetic features, and we follow a lot of those families in our leukemia genetics clinic.”

-Some people are at increased risk of developing acute granulocytic leukemia due to having other blood disorders, for instance myelodysplastic syndromes, or inherited disorders such as Down syndrome.
+Some people are at increased risk of developing acute granulocytic leukemia due to having other blood disorders — such as myelodysplastic syndromes — or inherited disorders such as Down syndrome.
 Having previously undergone chemotherapy or radiation therapy may also increase a person’s risk for AML.

 “Certain genetic factors that have really only been discovered in the last five to seven years may also increase your AML risk,” Dr. Pemmaraju said.
 “Ask your doctor about chromosomal karyotype and cytogenetic analysis and molecular testing if you have concerns.”